jesperwibom/monodrom.github.io/blog/_posts/2014-10-16-polygonal-trace-in-illustrator.md

 Btw, funny story.
 I printed a copy on meticulously chosen paper stock and framed it in an antique frame.
 I gave this as a gift to my girlfriend.
 But apparently I had hyped my gift to much and she was quite disappointed that the gift was not the "expected wedding ring." :/ (It's coming sometime, babe. <3 You know it!)

 ![A picture of the different stages of the illustration](../../../../img/polygon-portrait-process.jpg "Polygon portrait process")
+The four stages of the process.

-![The final illustration](../../../../img/polygon-portrait-final.jpg "Polygon portrait final")
+![The final illustration](../../../../img/polygon-portrait-final.jpg "Polygon portrait final") The final result!